Foley Trasimene Acquisition Corp. II (BFT) Review – Making Smarter Decisions

 The top institutional shareholder in the company is Third Point, LLC with over 5.0 million shares valued at $75.5 million.
 The investor’s holdings represent 3.41% of the BFT Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Wells Fargo & Company with 4.65 million shares valued at $70.24 million to account for 3.17% of the shares outstanding.
 The other top investors are Millennium Management LLC which holds 3.53 million shares representing 2.41% and valued at over $53.36 million, while Alua Capital Management LP holds 2.13% of the shares totaling 3.13 million with a market value of $47.19 million.

 Foley Trasimene Acquisition Corp.
-II (NYSE: BFT) is -1.32% lower on its value in year-to-date trading and has touched a low of $9.60 and a high of $19.57 in the current 52-week trading range.
-The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
-Why not look at analysts view on what the future holds for the stock.
-The BFT stock was last observed hovering at around $14.92 in the last trading session, with the day’s loss setting it -0.02%.
+II (NYSE: BFT) is 5.96% higher on its value in year-to-date trading and has touched a low of $9.60 and a high of $19.57 in the current 52-week trading range.
+The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
+Here’s what analysts think will happen to its price in the coming time.
+The BFT stock was last observed hovering at around $16.62 in the last trading session, with the day’s loss setting it -0.62%.

-The stock witnessed a -10.72% and extending the period to 3 months gives it a 16.86%, and is -0.20% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.82% over the week and 7.64% over the month.
+The stock witnessed a -5.33% in the last 1 month and extending the period to 3 months gives it a 9.51%, and is 8.25% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.59% over the week and 8.34% over the month.

 Foley Trasimene Acquisition Corp.
 II (BFT) Analyst Forecasts